CLEF Albuquerque Ensemble Workshop

 $45 per person (university name and major required)

-Registration fee includes program sessions, program handouts and music, and two meals on Saturday.
+Registration fee includes program sessions, program handouts and music, dinner Friday, and continental breakfast and lunch on Saturday.
 Lodging is not included.

 CLEF requires that all program participants be 18 years or older, and all program activities are limited to registered participants.
 We take photographs and video/audio recordings during the program, which may be used by CLEF for marketing purposes.
 Attendees will be given an opportunity to opt out of photos/videos for marketing at check-in for the program.
 Cancellations must be submitted via email by August 1 for a refund.
 No refunds will be giving after that date, but a registration may be transferred to another person.